Guide and Assistance Dogs are allowed access to everywhere their handler goes – and this includes dogs in training.

 Are you a business owner?

-Here are 5 handy tips you can use to make Guide Dog users feel welcome:
+Here are 5 handy tips you can use to make Guide Dog handlers feel welcome:

 - Print the ‘Guide Dogs Can Go Anywhere’ poster and display it in your window to show support.
 Or contact us to receive a ‘Guide Dogs Can Go Anywhere’ sticker.

 - Always speak to the Guide Dog user directly, not the dog.
 Never feed, pat or distract a Guide Dog in harness.

 - Keep your entrance and high traffic areas free of obstacles or spills.

 - Offer verbal information about your products or services.
 Don’t rely solely on signs or visual information.

 - Address any concerns other customers may have by knowing the relevant legislation.